ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S22/slides.md

 - Top-down budgets:
   - Knowledge: Top management can make accurate aggregate forecasts
   - Decision rights: Begin with aggregate forecasts for firm, and then disaggregate down to lower levels
   - Decision control more important than decision management

 ### Trade-off: Bottom-up vs. Top-down

 - Bottom-up budgets (participative budgeting):
   - Knowledge: Lower levels have more knowledge than top
   - Decision rights: Person being held responsible for meeting the target makes the initial budget forecast
   - Decision management more important than decision control

+### Trade-off: Resolving Disagreements

+- Top executive officers of firms have final decision rights over the entire budget process.
+- Top executives resolve disputes among lower levels.
+- After adoption, the budget is an informal set of contracts among the various units of the firm.

+## Modern budgeting

 ### Modern Approaches to Budgeting